 If you’re looking for an extremely lucrative card that earns travel rewards, there are a few other options that are worth considering:

 - The Chase Sapphire Preferred® Card offers double points on dining and travel and great travel protection ($95 annual fee, waived the first year)

-- The Chase Sapphire Reserve® Card has a welcome bonus of up to 50K points and offers triple points on dining and travel, a $300 annual travel credit, a Priority Pass membership, a Global Entry fee credit, great travel protection, and more
+- The Chase Sapphire Reserve® Card has a welcome bonus of up to 50K points and offers triple points on dining and travel, a $300 annual travel credit, a Priority Pass membership, a Global Entry fee credit, great travel protection, and more ($450 annual fee)

 If you have the Capital One Venture Card, what has your experience been with it?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: American Express® Gold Card (Rates & Fees).